nicolesernaque/nicolesernaque/README.md

 😄 Pronouns: she / her

-# 📂 You can also attach your profile to have you on my radar for tech talent opportunities (LATAM & USA) 👉 [postula-aqui](https://forms.gle/VjKnHdRTEcaaTGrT9)
+## 📂 You can also attach your profile to have you on my radar for tech talent opportunities (LATAM & USA) 👉 [Apply here](https://forms.gle/VjKnHdRTEcaaTGrT9)